What is the Gig Economy? A Definitive Guide to History, Benefits, and Tips to ThriveBusiness Advice & Research

 Build a business case.

 Everyone on your team might not be aligned when it comes to understanding the importance of outside talent.
 In this circumstance, building a case that supports why you should bring on outside talent is important.
-A recent survey found that 79 percent of executives agree that work is shifting from traditional roles to project-based work.
-Another 84 percent believe great talent, new ideas and enhanced capabilities sit outside enterprise walls.
+An Accenture survey found that 79 percent of executives agree that work is shifting from traditional roles to project-based work.
+Another 84 percent believe great talent, new ideas, and enhanced capabilities sit outside enterprise walls.
 In a nutshell, on-demand talent is the direction the workforce is headed.

 Work with an established platform.

 Ad hoc contingent workforce management can quickly get overwhelming.
 Fortunately, many opportunities in the gig economy are enabled by well-run, venture-backed technology platforms that make it easier for both a company and a freelancer to work together with a bit of a safety net and a smaller cost.